Dumping of Asbestos

 - throwing the material onto the ground.

-As the complaint involves a company with employees, it is classed as a worksite and therefore the jurisdiction to follow up, fine and hopefully reform the offending company lies with Workcover NSW.
-It is good to call your local council first, however, as they are more likely to be able to respond quickly and can then liaise with Workcover NSW as required.
+As the complaint involves a company with employees, it is classed as a worksite and therefore the jurisdiction to follow up, fine and hopefully reform the offending company lies with Safework NSW.
+It is good to call your local council first, however, as they are more likely to be able to respond quickly and can then liaise with Safework NSW as required.

 The reason your neighbours are required to notify you prior to commencement of demolition is mainly to give you the opportunity to organise leaving the house for the day (the noise alone could drive you out anyway!).
 During a demolition, it is most common for the asbestos to be removed first, so the first day of demolition is the best day to avoid the area if you can.
 We commonly advise residents, whether home or not, to close all windows & doors and remove all items from the clothesline.
 These are fairly minor precautions to take, but they can help provide peace of mind.
 Hopefully, if the demolisher conducting the work is doing everything by the book, then the risk to you and other neighbouring properties is negligible.